The RAF 4 Serious Injury Assessment Report: A Practical Guide for South African Doctors

 Who can complete a RAF 4 form?

 A medical practitioner registered as such under the Health Professions Act 56 of 1974.
 The assessing practitioner must personally complete and sign the form and record their qualifications and HPCSA registration details.
-In practice attorneys brief practitioners trained in the AMA Guides Sixth Edition methodology, because the whole person impairment computation must be shown on the form.
+In practice attorneys brief practitioners trained in the AMA Guides Sixth Edition methodology.

 What is the narrative test for RAF claims?

 The narrative test is the third step in the Regulation 3 method.
 Where whole person impairment is below 30%, an injury may still be assessed as serious if it resulted in serious long-term impairment or loss of a body function, permanent serious disfigurement, severe long-term mental or severe long-term behavioural disturbance or disorder, or loss of a foetus.
-Only one of these limbs needs to be satisfied, but each finding must be substantiated with clinical evidence in section 5 of the RAF 4.
+Only one of these limbs needs to be satisfied.
+The RAF 4 form deals with the limbs in section 5.

 What WPI percentage qualifies as a serious injury for the RAF?